isomerpages/moe-rgps/_departments/Gifted Education Programme.md

 Out-of-class activities are conducted so as to reinforce the application of mathematical concepts in real-life situations (eg. a supermarket trip for the topic of decimals, a survey on traffic statistics for the topic of graphical representations etc)

-All GEP students will be invited to join classes like Advanced Mathematics Enrichment Class (AMEC).
-Selected students will be invited to join the Primary Mathematics Masterclass (PM2), which is organised by Gifted Education Branch.
+GEP students with strong aptitude in Mathematics will be invited to join classes like Advanced Mathematics Enrichment Class (AMEC).
+AMEC aims to impart process and visual thinking skills that are required to solve Math Olympiad-like problems to the participants.

-For PM2, students attend workshops where they are taught specific topics at advanced level.
+The Gifted Education Branch organises Primary Mathematics Masterclass (PM2) for selected Primary 4 and 5 students identified based on their performance in the PM2 selection test.
+PM2 aims to challenge students who are talented in Mathematics beyond the Primary Mathematics curriculum.
+Participants will be exposed to advanced Mathematical concepts.

 ### 4. Assessment